liyichen-cly/MSNEA/README.md

 There are **sameAs** links between FB15K and DB15K as well as between FB15K and YG15K, which could be regarded as **alignment** relations.
 Please click here to download the [original data](https://github.com/nle-ml/mmkb) and [processed data](https://drive.google.com/file/d/1Vdmfru-VxewUww8vJzONMR0pW1_V9h8U/view?usp=drive_link).
 Permission for processed data needs to be requested on the link.

 **[Must Read!]** Applicants should provide their name and organization.
-Once reviewed, we will approve it as soon as possible.
+Once reviewed, we will approve it as soon as possible. [数据集申请应提供申请人姓名和组织，否则不予通过]

 ## Code
 Our codes were modified based on the public benchmark [OpenEA](https://github.com/nju-websoft/OpenEA).
 We appreciate the authors for making OpenEA open-sourced.